+Previous versions of the pattern jury charges included both acquit-first and reasonable-efforts approaches.
+Sandoval, however, held that neither a reasonable-efforts approach nor letting the defendant decide on the approach was compatible with Texas law.
+2022 WL 17484313, at *28 (“the plain language of Article 37.08 bars an ‘unable to agree’ instruction—precluding the ‘unable to agree’ [also called reasonable efforts] and ‘optional’ approaches.”).
+The Committee has thus removed its draft instructions on reasonable efforts.

-Both instructions are designed to tell juries that despite any limitation on voting for a conviction on a lesser included offense, the jurors are free to discuss or consider all of the offenses covered in the instructions at any time during their deliberations.
+Sandoval assumed without deciding that a modified acquit-first approach and benefit-of-the-doubt instruction were required.
+The modified approach requires the jury be expressly told it can consider, just not render a verdict on, the offenses in any order.
+In keeping with this approach, the Committee continues to recommend telling juries that despite a limitation on voting for a conviction on a lesser included offense, the jurors are free to discuss or consider all of the offenses covered in the instructions at any time during their deliberations.

 The instructions also continue traditional Texas practice of adding a “benefit-of-the-doubt” instruction.
 Most or all of the substance of this may be covered by other portions of the instruction.
-But given the importance of the presumption of innocence and the risk of juror confusion during the complex analysis required by lesser included offense situations, the Committee thought the better course was to include the provision.
+But without further guidance from the court of criminal appeals, the Committee thought the better course was to include the provision.

+The following chart summarizes the differences between the approaches: